kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 ```
 kadena tx status [arguments]
 ```
+The kadena tx status command is used to retrieve the status of a transaction on the Kadena blockchain.
+By providing a transaction request key and specifying the network and chain id, users can query the current state of their transactions.
+This command supports additional options for polling, allowing for real-time status updates until the transaction is finalized.

 | **Arguments & Options** | **Description**                                       | **Required** |
 | ----------------------- | ----------------------------------------------------- | ------------ |